 Skankaloss was a collective creative melting pot in the intersection between art, music, and contemporary expressions.
 It was situated in a historic folk park in Dalarna for almost 20 years and has exhibited both established and up-and-coming artists from Sweden and abroad outdoors in the park, in the surrounding forest, as well as on stage.

-The years 2016-2018 showed artist like Sandra Mujinga, Emelie Sandström, Iris Smeds, Simon Mullan, Tommy Sveningsson Krek, Fanitza Ignea, Liva Isaksson Lundin, Helena Lund Ek, Åsa Eliesson, Viktor Rosdahl, OUFF, Roxy Farhat + Anuscha Caroline Andersson, Alice Håkansson to name but a few.
+The years 2016-2018 showed artists Sandra Mujinga, Emelie Sandström, Iris Smeds, Simon Mullan, Tommy Sveningsson Krek, Fanitza Ignea, Liva Isaksson Lundin, Helena Lund Ek, Åsa Eliesson, Viktor Rosdahl, OUFF, Roxy Farhat + Anuscha Caroline Andersson, Alice Håkansson to name but a few.